 - Recovery policies and assistance should be proportional to impact. - Recovery policies based on sustainable frameworks can have more support from communities.
-It is important to seize the opportunity of a positive trend on behaviour change, as a result of the pandemic, towards more sustainable lifestyles. - It is important to construct an economy that caters to all citizens and provides a decent life for all to reduce inequality. - The impact of the pandemic on settled immigrants needs to be minimized.
-Countries need to ensure that immigrants have equal access to training and are included in digital literacy programmes. - Universal "household-level" social transfers in areas/sectors severely affected by COVID-19 need to be provided in order to support those already in poverty and vulnerable worker (disproportionally women). - Women's access to productive resources should be expanded to help lift them out of poverty or help them cope with various shocks. - Food systems and markets should be sustained, protected and improved during the crisis to reduce economic and food insecurity risks to communities, especially the most vulnerable, and enable a quicker and more inclusive recovery. - The year 2021 represents an opportunity for the international community to strengthen its commitment to the "Leave no one behind" promise of the Sustainable Development Goals, and to support investments in the cash transfer, social protection, and livelihoods interventions needed to end poverty by 2030.
+It is important to seize the opportunity of a positive trend on behaviour change, as a result of the pandemic, towards more sustainable lifestyles. - Economic response and recovery efforts must be designed and implemented in a way that does not disproportionately affect women and girls. - Economic recovery measures must also focus on boosting efforts to ensure food security by increasing support for the agriculture sector; and boosting investment in public infrastructure and housing, which women disproportionally rely upon for access to markets and daily needs. - It is important to construct an economy that caters to all citizens and provides a decent life for all to reduce inequality. - The impact of the pandemic on settled immigrants needs to be minimized.
+Countries need to ensure that immigrants have equal access to training and are included in digital literacy programmes. - Universal "household-level" social transfers in areas/sectors severely affected by COVID-19 need to be provided in order to support those already in poverty and vulnerable workers (disproportionally women). - Recognizing that productive employment and decent work remain a major route out of poverty, and the disproportionate burden of unpaid care and domestic work on women, increasing investment in the care infrastructure (childcare and eldercare) could help women participate in paid employment and incomegenerating activities. - Women's access to productive resources should be expanded to help lift them out of poverty or help them cope with various shocks. - Food systems and markets should be sustained, protected and improved during the crisis to reduce economic and food insecurity risks to communities, especially the most vulnerable, and enable a quicker and more inclusive recovery. - ❖ The year 2021 represents an opportunity for the international community to strengthen its commitment to the "Leave no one behind" promise of the Sustainable Development Goals, and to support investments in the cash transfer, social protection, and livelihood interventions needed to end poverty by 2030.